membraneframework-labs/guide/guide/creating_element/testing.md

 `Membrane.Testing.Sink` reports caps, events and buffers it receives to its pipeline.
-If you are using it within `Membrane.Testing.Pipeline` you can make assertions about what the `Membrane.Testing.Sink` have received.
-For example this is how `Membrane.Element.Tee.Parallel` could be tested:
+If you are using it within `Membrane.Testing.Pipeline` you can make assertions about what the `Membrane.Testing.Sink` has received.
+For example, this is how `Membrane.Element.Tee.Parallel` could be tested:

 ```elixir